cysouw/diathesis/text/c05_preverbs.md

 In the special case of the causative diathesis between *gleichen* 'to resemble' \Next[a] and the prefixed form *vergleichen* 'to compare', the original dative argument turns into a governed preposition.

 \ex.
  \a.
-Ich gleiche einem Affe.
+Ich gleiche einem Affen.
  \b.
 Er vergleicht mich mit einem Affen

 **Attested Verbs**